Ronald Pimentel

-Ronald Alexander Pimentel (born September 17, 1985) is a professional football player.
+Ronald Alexander Pimentel (born September 17, 1985) is a Salvadoran former professional footballer who played as a midfielder.

 Club career

 Pimentel started his career at Salvadoran Second Division side Once Municipal in 2000, clinching promotion with them to the top tier and winning the Apertura 2006 tournament.

 In 2007, he left them for Chalatenango, only to join Alianza a year later.
 After a year at Luis Ángel Firpo in 2010, he rejoined Once Municipal for the Clausura 2011 season.

 International career

 Pimentel made his debut for El Salvador in a November 2006 friendly match against Panama.
 He has not played any international matches since.